nymous/pydantic-vault/README.md

     # For a KV v2 secret engine, there is always a `data/` sub-path between the mount point and
     # the secret actual path, eg. if your mount point is `secret/` (the default) and your secret
     # path is `my-api/prod`, the full path to use is `secret/data/my-api/prod`.
-    # We don't pass a `vault_secret_key` here so that Pydantic-Vault fetches all fields at once.
+    # We don't pass a `vault_secret_key` here so that pydantic-settings-vault fetches all fields at once.
     credentials: dict = Field(..., vault_secret_path="secret/data/my-api/prod")